 One-pot comfort

-I’ve been on a mission to bring more one-pot meals to you and have even started a one-pot series on my YouTube channel that includes my one-pan Greek meatballs and potatoes, and my one-pan salmon and orzo.
+I’ve been on a mission to bring more one-pot meals to you and have even started a one-pot series on my YouTube channel that includes my one-pan Greek meatballs and potatoes, one-pot meatballs and orzo, and my one-pan salmon and orzo.
 This delicious creamy shells with beef dish was born out of my experimenting with some new one-pot recipes and I just know you will love it!

 It’s hearty and creamy, which translates to “comfort”, in my opinion, and since it’s all made in one pan, the clean up is super easy.